hakeemyusuff/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c - This program also prints all single digit numbers of base 10 from 0 -9 but using putchar() instead of printf().

 7-print_tebahpla.c - This program  prints the lowercase alphabet in reverse, followed by a new line.

+8-print_basse16.c - This program  prints all the numbers of base 16 in lowercase, followed by a new line.